 6. LEARNING SPANISH OR SPEAKING ENGLISH IN COLOMBIA

 Things to know before visiting Colombia learning opportunity to learn Spanish.
 There are a lot of Spanish classes in Colombia offering packages with different services.
-Most of the tourist areas Colombian people can manage speaking English but it will be really useful to learn some basics in Spanish language.
+In most of the tourist areas Colombian people can manage to speak English but it will be really useful to learn some basics in the Spanish language.

 7. COLOMBIAN PEOPLE ARE VERY FRIENDLY

 Are the Colombian very friendly?
 Things to know before visiting Colombia that Colombian people are very friendly people.
 Just a few of them will be able to communicate in English don’t forget their language is Spanish.
 It will be nice when interacting with Colombian trying to practice a few Spanish words, they will love to hear them.

 Facts about Colombia if you are thinking Central America and South America is cheap for traveling you are right.
 But Colombia isn’t as cheap as Bolivia and Ecuador but for sure cheaper than Costa Rica.

 You will have to pay an entrance fee for Natural Parks, around $3-4 USD for a dish in a local restaurant.
 We will tell you below the accommodation, food budget and general entrance fees and tour prices in Colombia.